osiweb/unified_retro_keyboard/README.md

   case (with OSI adapter).
 - A Sol-20 compatible keyboard.
 - Keyscan/decoder interface modules that can output parallel ASCII, and can be adapted for other protocols.
+- An OSI interface module, to connect the classic keyboard to an OSI computer.